**trigger warning: death by suicide, depression, anxiety

 For years I’ve felt reticent to talk or write about my struggles with mental health.
 I remember sharing some of my symptoms with friends when I was a teenager, and I will never forget the look of concern and consternation in their eyes.
 That, plus many other reinforcing events like that, was when I learned to shut up about mental health.
 There’s still a huge stigma around mental health and the drugs we take to alleviate our symptoms.
 In an effort to de-stigmatize this subject, I’m sharing my experience with depression, suicidal ideation, therapy, anti-depressants, and anti-anxiety prescriptions.
 Though I’m scared as hell to share this here.
 But as Glennon Doyle states “we can do hard things”.
 Let’s jump in.

-Several years after that, alcohol could no longer help my again breaking heart.
+Several years after that, alcohol could no longer conceal my again breaking heart.
 I chose the same unhealthy relationship time after time, which made me feel like nothing would ever change for me.
 I felt so alone — the most alone I had ever felt in my life.
 Childhood trauma bubbled up in my mind, and suddenly I remembered hard things that I hadn’t thought about since they happened.
-It felt like it was too much, everything was too much: too bright, too loud, too angry, too raw.
-I had survived ovarian cancer, but I silently obsessed about it coming back.
+It felt like it was too much, everything was too much: too bright, too loud, too raw.
+I survived ovarian cancer, but I silently obsessed about it coming back.
 Tuning out my emotions, my hurt — like one turns the dial of a radio to get clearer signal — was the only way I felt safe.
 I strayed further and further away from a connection with my body.
-I was checked out for quite some time, disassociated.
-Once I was so activated following a berating from my girlfriend that I went to my local crisis stabilization unit.
+I checked out for quite some time, disassociated.
+Once I felt so activated following a berating from my girlfriend that I went to my local crisis stabilization unit.
 I had an assessment, and the therapists determined I wasn’t a danger to myself or others.
-They kindly let me sit in a room by myself with a note pad to express all my thoughts.
+They kindly let me sit in a room by myself with a yellow note pad to express all my thoughts.
 An intern brought me a paper cup full of steaming comforting generic peppermint tea.
 It was there I decided I was going to be okay.
-And I was for a while.
+And I was… for a while.

-I have finally found my peace, my self-esteem, my identity, my heart.
+I finally found my peace, my self-esteem, my identity, my heart.
 There is so much space in my chest and brain.
 I no longer carry all the shit I unknowingly hauled until my early 30s.
 I no longer have to live with huge, all consuming emotions.
 I no longer doubt myself and my journey.
 I have found what I’ve been seeking since I was 14.
 It really does get better, friends.
 I know seasons of my life will be hard, but I have the tools and knowledge to seek help if I ever feel myself backsliding.
 Therapy and medication have been life-changing — I would highly recommend it!
 Especially mental health meds in conjunction with seeing a trusted therapist.
 I wasn’t successful with just meds or just therapy, it had to be both for me.
 And if you are feeling alone, know that you have one supporter who respects you here 🙂

 In solidarity with others who struggle with mental health,